 While I include colorized photos, I try to avoid fakes.
 Unfortunately, there seems to be a growing number of photos that purport to be of World War II vintage, but in fact are much more modern.
 This always has been a problem in this field, but has gotten worse.
 I believe all of the photos on this page are originals, but still taken from old movie sets and the like can be quite difficult to differentiate from the real thing.

 My goal in these color pages simply is to show a variety of photos that display different aspects of the times.
 Sometimes, you observe more in a photo if you aren't expecting something in particular and it just pops up at you at random.
 So, the subjects vary without much of a common theme aside from being from World War II.
 I hope you enjoy the photos.

-You may find more color photos of World War II on page 1 and page 2 and page 3 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 5 and page 6 and page 7 of this series.

 |Setting up a 3,7 cm PaK 37 anti-tank gun with ammunition case.
 Thanks to a knowledgeable poster for the ID.|

 |Yefim Costin, awarded the Order of the Red Star.|